-Considering the precarious geopolitical conditions, there are considerable testimonies of the many perils experienced in the route eastwards and, eventually, the travelers’ joy upon safely arriving at the Holy Land.
-These feelings of relief were not simple rhetoric, since divine help or the forces of nature were not always on the crusaders’ side.
-Communication problems thus became a constant concern for the population Outremer, especially, the leaders.
+Considering the precarious geopolitical conditions, there is a considerable quantity of surviving testimonies of the many perils experienced on the route eastwards and, eventually, for the lucky ones, travelers’ joy upon safely arriving at the Holy Land.
+These feelings of relief were not simply rhetorical, since divine help or the forces of nature did not always favor the crusaders.
+Communication problems thus became a constant concern for the population outremer, especially the leaders.
 In his letter to Archbishop Henry of Reims, King Amalric refers to his continuous attempts to send a suitable delegation to Christendom (May 1169).
-Since the ship carrying the first delegation sank, the king had to appoint a new suitable delegation.
-Archbishop Tyre, Bishop Banias, and Hospitaller Knights thus replaced the members of the first mission, namely, Patriarch Jerusalem, Archbishop Caesarea, Bishop Acre, Hospitallers and Templars, as well.
-The high dignitaries selected in both missions, hint at the king’s awareness of choosing most reliable messengers, probably due to his reluctance to rely on written messages alone.
+After the ship carrying the first delegation sank, the king had to appoint a new suitable delegation.
+Archbishop Tyre, Bishop Banias, and Hospitaller Knights thus replaced the members of the first mission, namely, the Patriarch of Jerusalem, the Archbishop of Caesarea, the Bishop of Acre, as well as Hospitallers and Templars.
+The high dignitaries selected for both missions, are evidence of the king’s desire to entrust the task to the most reliable messengers possible and to his his reluctance to rely on written messages, which could be intercepted and falsified.

-The careful selection of messengers thus reflects a most important feature in message transmission between the Latin East and Christendom, mainly, the combination of written and oral practices.
-Along with their original duty as couriers, indeed, messengers orally transmitted pieces or even large amounts of information.
+The careful selection of messengers thus reflects a most important feature in message transmission between the Latin East and Christendom, mainly, the combination of written and oral channels.
+Along with their original duty as couriers, messengers orally transmitted pieces or even large amounts of information.
 In his letter to the Catholic prelates and laymen in the German region (May or June 1100), Patriarch Daibert of Jerusalem formally declared that:

 … we would have written at length on the amazingly great miracles and countless blessings which the generous goodness of God frequently showered on the army of Jerusalem on its journey and in the capture of the holy city of Jerusalem, but the practiced eloquence of brother Arnulf, who was there to see and hear everything, will provide you with a full chronological account of events if you are kind enough to lend him an ear.

-Arnulf of Chocques was undoubtedly well qualified to fulfil his mission, being the former chaplain of Robert of Normandy, papal legate in the First Crusade, elected Patriarch of Jerusalem (1099, 1112–1115, 1116–1118), and eventually, also Archdeacon (1099–1112) and Chancellor of the Kingdom (1099–1118).
+Arnulf of Chocques was undoubtedly well-qualified to fulfil his mission, being the former chaplain of Robert of Normandy, papal legate in the First Crusade, elected Patriarch of Jerusalem (1099, 1112–1115, 1116–1118), and eventually, also Archdeacon (1099–1112) and Chancellor of the Kingdom (1099–1118).

 From a statistical perspective, available correspondence reflects the recurrent military-political crises in the Holy Land.
-Not surprisingly, they encouraged dramatic appeals to the pope and other leaders of Christendom, the kings of France at their head.
-The King of Jerusalem, the Masters of the Military Orders, and some members of the high clergy wrote fifteen letters to King Louis VII in April 1163 forwards, hinting at their longings for the Gesta Dei per Francos, more exactly, for the personal involvement of the Most Christian King.
-The addressees’ number increased when the situation called for most critical resolutions, such as Saladin’s progress in the Latin East.
-The Grand Commander and the Preceptor of the Temple wrote a series of letters (July- August 1187 to January 1188) to Pope Urban III, Philip II of France, Henry II of England, Philip of Alsace, and the Western knights describing the traumatic defeat at the Battle of Hattin, and the resulting execution of 230 Templars.
-The deteriorating situation Outremer found full expression in a letter of Conrad of Montferrat – ruler of the Kingdom of Jerusalem as consort to Queen Isabella I -- to Baldwin, Archbishop Canterbury, two years after Hattin (1189):
+Not surprisingly, they encouraged dramatic appeals to the pope and other leaders of Christendom, especially to the kings of France.
+The King of Jerusalem, the Masters of the Military Orders, and some members of the high clergy wrote fifteen letters to King Louis VII starting in April 1163, appealing for the Gesta Dei per Francos, and more specifically, for the personal involvement of the Most Christian King.
+The number of addressees increased when the critical situations requiring decisive solutions were needed, such as Saladin’s progress in the Latin East.
+The Grand Commander and the Preceptor of the Temple wrote a series of letters (July–August 1187 to January 1188) to Pope Urban III, Philip II of France, Henry II of England, Philip of Alsace, and the Western knights describing the traumatic defeat at the Battle of Hattin and the resulting execution of 230 Templars.
+The deteriorating situation outremer found was vividly expressed in a letter from Conrad of Montferrat – ruler of the Kingdom of Jerusalem as consort to Queen Isabella I – to Baldwin, Archbishop of Canterbury, two years after Hattin (1189):